fatiando/transform2020/README.md

-# Processing and gridding geophysical data with Verde
+# From spatial data to gridded products using Verde

 Material for the [Verde tutorial at Transform 2020](https://sched.co/c7KE).